Kaedim/blenderPlugin/README.md

 - Fixed small fill tool bug

+v1.4.6:

+- Fixed bug in watertight check
+- Added functionality to highlight the not watertight parts of the model

 When updating version make sure to edit addon_constructor.py line 22, kaedimexpoorter.py line 4 and addon_updater.py line 25